Some Syllabus Language That Might Be Useful

-Unfortunately, philosophy as an institutionalized discipline is remarkably white, remarkably straight and remarkably cis male.
+Unfortunately, philosophy as an institutionalized discipline is remarkably white, cis male, straight, able-bodied, and middle-class.
 This lack of diversity is often apparent just from the topics and authors typically taught in introductory philosophy courses.
 However, philosophy as a whole is becoming more and more diverse thanks to the efforts of several generations of philosophers.
 As a philosophy student, you can also help the profession address its diversity and inclusiveness problems by engaging with minority authors seriously and supporting your fellow minority students.

 The American Philosophical Association (APA) has a useful handout for minority undergraduate students in philosophy, which you can read here: https://www.apaonline.org/resource/resmgr/diversity/Advice_for_Undergrads.pdf.

 A valuable local opportunity is the Arizona Feminist Philosophy Graduate Conference organized annually by graduate students at the UA Department of Philosophy.
 The conference takes place in the spring semester.
 It brings together graduate students working on feminist issues from all around the country and the world.
 You can find more information and watch recordings of past talks at https://femphilaz.com.